robert-at-pretension-io/Totally-Not-Skynet/readme.md

 # System Stages
 The system must have a starting point.
 A genesis.
 This will be formulated as a file containing project goals named "project_goals.txt".
 This will contain a plain english description of what the successful completion of the project will look like.

 1. The *system architect* will create **API Documentation**.
+This will be stored in a file [project_name]_api.txt.
 It will detail a) the programming language that will be used for the project, the b) system objects and c) system functions that will be needed to create the functioning software system that fulfills the requirements described in the project_goals.txt file.
 The functions must be in terms of the system objects and basic types of the chosen programming language.
 If external libraries are going to be used in the function, they must be specified in the ticket.
 Finally, the system architect must describe the system at a high level in terms of the functions and objects.

 2. For each of the functions, the *architect* will create a **Ticket**.
 These tickets will include a) criteria for successful completion of the ticket, b) concise and unambiguous descriptions of all of objects required to implement the function, c) the programming language that the code written, d) the relative file structure of the function in relation to the rest of the code, e) what the function should be named.
 The reason for this specificity is that both the *QA* and the *Developer* are reading the same ticket while having different objectives.
 The tickets will have the following file names: ticket_number_[ticket_number]_[function_name|object_name].txt .
 The ticket_number will be the order that they are implemented.